mleggett25/School_District_Analysis/README.md

 !

 As we can see from the tables, there is a significant difference between the passing math percentage, the passing reading percentage, and the overall passing percentage for Thomas High School between the original and new School Summaries, with about a 40% increase in all the percentages.
-Relative to the performance of the other 14 schools, Thomas High School jumps from the eighth highest overall passing percentage to the second highest overall passing percentage, though only marginally compared to four other schools who also had a 90% overall passing percentage.

 ### Scores By Grade
 To show the affects of replacing the ninth graders' math and reading scores by grade, I first created a series of scores by grade level.